haskell/ghcup-hs/docs/about.md

 - [davean](https://github.com/orgs/haskell/people/davean)
 - [chessai](https://github.com/orgs/haskell/people/chessai)

+The owners should already have access to the [hackage package](https://hackage.haskell.org/package/ghcup/maintainers/).
+In case of issues contact the [hackage trustees](https://github.com/haskell-infra/hackage-trustees).

 #### Private runners

 Private runners maintained by Julian Ospald may cease to work.
 Moritz Angerman will have SSH access to the machines.